 The following principles guide our objectives:

-Organized: Our goal as professionals is to insure that no issue and no student “slips through the cracks.”
+Our goal as professionals is to ensure that no issue and no student “slips through the cracks.”
 Such advising is based on the principles of building a relationship with each student, coming prepared for the student’s advising session, asking meaningful questions, and maintaining regular contact.
 We will document and address student issues efficiently and commit to being transparent about how and why decisions are made.
 We expect that our students will also be prepared for interactions with their advisors, by completely reading communications from their advisors, keeping track of paperwork, and heeding deadlines and due dates.